zzjrabbit/marlin/book/spade/quickstart.md

 //#[snafu::report]
 fn main() -> Result<(), Whatever> {
     let runtime = SpadeRuntime::new(SpadeRuntimeOptions {
-        call_spade_build: true, /* warning: not thread safe! don't use if you
+        call_swim_build: true, /* warning: not thread safe! don't use if you
                                  * have multiple tests */
         ..Default::default()
     })?;